Navbryce/nba-combined-score-predictor/final-report.md

 ### Hyperparmeter Tuning on Final Dataset
 <!-- Insert hyperparameter tuning graph -->
 With our final dataset in hand, we were then able to move onto hyperparameter tuning.
+First, we partioned the dataset as follows: 70% train; 10% validation; 20% test.
 Ultimately, because all the models had similar results (with exception to Neural Network due to its arbitrary architecture), we decided to hyperparameter tune _all_ the models.
 We ended up using Randomized Search Cross Validation (built into SciKitLearn) to search for the best parameters for each model.
 The train dataset was used to train each model, and the model was scored using R<sup>2</sup> on the validation dataset.
 The visualizations below represent the a selection of the results for parameter search, including the best among the set.
 In the end, we chose the parameters that yielded the highest R<sup>2</sup> value for each model.
 We then ran the models against the test dataset and observed peak values of R<sup>2</sup> = 0.41334 with Random Forest and RMSE = 16.92274 with Ridge Regression.

 #### Random Forest
 <span style="float:left; width:50%"><img src="https://i.imgur.com/rdBSugm.png"></span>